akrabat/rst2pdf_example_presentation/README.md

 Presenting on macOS
 -------------------

-One of the easier ways to present on a mac is to use Keynote.
-Convert a PDF file to Keynote format using [*PDF to Keynote* ](https://www.cs.hmc.edu/~oneill/freesoftware/pdftokeynote.html).
+One of the easier ways to present on a mac is to use [*Présentation*](http://iihm.imag.fr/blanch/software/osx-presentation/).

+Alternatively, try converting a PDF file to Keynote format using [*PDF to Keynote* ](https://www.cs.hmc.edu/~oneill/freesoftware/pdftokeynote.html).